Inspiaaa/UnityHFSM/README.md

 ## State Change Patterns

-The state machine supports two ways of chaning states:
+The state machine supports two ways of changing states:

 1. Using transitions as described earlier